 According to UN news, there are over two billion people around the world doing yoga.
 The statistic was collected in 2016, and I can only imagine the number has increased tremendously since then.
 For many people, yoga is a hobby for relaxation and body conditioning; for others, yoga is a way of life.
 Perhaps right now, you are considering turning your yoga hobby into something more serious.
 Maybe you’re thinking of quitting your 9 to 5 job and becoming a yoga teacher.
 Does the thought of ditching your pantsuit and heels, fly away to a secluded island doing yoga and drinking matcha excite you?
 If so, I think you’re ready to execute your dream plan.

-Personally having taught and assisted over twenty yoga teacher trainings around the world (and attended well over ten teaching programs), I am here to offer some tips on how to choose the right yoga teacher training for YOU.
+Personally having taught and assisted over thirty yoga teacher trainings around the world (and attended well over ten teaching programs), I am here to offer some tips on how to choose the right yoga teacher training for YOU.
 Keep in mind that these are just opinions I’ve gathered from years of experiences.
 I am now dispensing them in hopes that you will not spend your money in vain and best yet to sign up for the program you’d hope for.

 So here they are, 10 tips on how to choose the best yoga teacher training for you: